Kristan Venegas Named LaFetra College of Education Endowed Chair for Teaching, Education, and Excellence

-Venegas is the first recipient of the endowed chair, which was established through a generous donation from Anthony LaFetra, CEO of Rain Bird and university trustee.
+Venegas is the second recipient of the endowed chair, which was established through a generous donation from Anthony LaFetra, CEO of Rain Bird and university trustee.

 The endowed position will support Venegas as she continues to research financial aid availability in California for underrepresented, low-income, and first-generation students.
 She will also serve as the associate dean for education transformation and faculty affairs at LaFetra College of Education and teach courses in the Social Justice Higher Education Administration master’s degree program beginning fall 2019.